Thelonious Monk: 1962–1970: Columbia Records

 After extended negotiations, Monk signed in 1962 with Columbia Records, one of the big four American record labels of the day.
 Monk's relationship with Riverside had soured over disagreements concerning royalty payments and had concluded with two European live albums; he had not recorded an album for Riverside since April 1960.

 Working with producer Teo Macero on his debut for Columbia, the sessions in the first week of November had a lineup that had been with him for two years: tenor saxophonist Rouse (who worked regularly with Monk from 1959 to 1970), bassist John Ore, and drummer Frankie Dunlop.
 Monk's Dream, his first Columbia album, was released in 1963.

 Columbia's resources allowed Monk to receive more promotion than earlier in his career.
 Monk's Dream became the best-selling LP of his lifetime, and on February 28, 1964, he appeared on the cover of Time magazine, being featured in the article "The Loneliest Monk".
-The cover article was originally intended to run in November 1963, but it was delayed due to the assassination of President John F. Kennedy.
+The cover article was originally intended to run in November 1963, but it was delayed due to the assassination of John F. Kennedy.
 According to biographer Kelley, the 1964 Time appearance came because "Barry Farrell, who wrote the cover story, wanted to write about a jazz musician and almost by default Monk was chosen, because they thought Ray Charles and Miles Davis were too controversial. ...
 [Monk] wasn't so political. ...
-Of course, I challenge that [in the biography]," Kelley wrote.
+Of course, I challenge that."